nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 The `beforeApplicationShutdown()` and `onApplicationShutdown()` hooks are called in the **terminating** phase (in response to system signals such as `SIGTERM`).
 This feature is often used with [Kubernetes](https://kubernetes.io/), [Heroku](https://www.heroku.com/) or similar services.

-> warning **warning** Due to inherent platform limitations, NestJS has limited support for Windows.
-You can expect `SIGINT` to work, as well as `SIGBREAK` and to some extent `SIGHUP`.
-However `SIGTERM` will never work on Windows because killing a process in the task manager is unconditional, i.e., there's no way for an application to detect or prevent it.
-Here's some [relevant documentation](http://docs.libuv.org/en/v1.x/signal.html) from libuv to learn more about what `SIGINT`, `SIGBREAK` etc. signify and what's supported on Windows.
+> warning **warning** Due to inherent platform limitations, NestJS has limited support for application shutdown hooks on Windows.
+You can expect `SIGINT` to work, as well as `SIGBREAK` and to some extent `SIGHUP` - [read more](https://nodejs.org/api/process.html#process_signal_events).
+However `SIGTERM` will never work on Windows because killing a process in the task manager is unconditional, "i.e., there's no way for an application to detect or prevent it".
+Here's some [relevant documentation](http://docs.libuv.org/en/v1.x/signal.html) from libuv to learn more about how `SIGINT`, `SIGBREAK` and others are handled on Windows.
 Also, see Node.js documentation of [Process Signal Events](https://nodejs.org/api/process.html#process_signal_events)

 To use these hooks you must activate a listener which listens to shutdown signals.